About

 Time For Live Art

-“Time For Live Art” is a collaborative project gathering Studio Thor / Trouble Festival (BE), Infinite Present (SI), New Performance Turku Biennale (FI) and MIR Festival (GR), supported by the Creative Europe program of the European Union.
+Time For Live Art is a collaborative project gathering Studio Thor / Trouble Festival (BE), Infinite Present (SI), New Performance Turku Biennale (FI) and MIR Festival (GR), supported by the Creative Europe program of the European Union.

-“Time For Live Art” sees four human-sized live art festivals join forces to underline the resilience of the live art sector, in a contemporary world suffering from ecological and health wounds.
+Time For Live Art saw 4 human-sized live art festivals join forces to underline the resilience of the live art sector, in a contemporary world suffering from ecological and health wounds.
 These festivals believe that gathering around a live event has never been so precious and necessary, though our current conditions urge us to do it in a different way.
-With this in mind, the partners address and answer to questions of ‘time’ in the creation, presentation and circulation of live artworks: time given to relate the creation to a context, time to experience the artwork, time for mediation around the presentation, time taken for the travel of the artist and time to develop the memory of the audience.
+With this in mind, the partners addressed and answered to questions of ‘time’ : time to in present, time for presentation and circulation of live artworks: time given to relate the creation to a context, time to experience the artwork, time for mediation around the presentation, time taken for the travel of the artist and time to develop the memory of the audience.

 TFLA events

-“Performer l’identité” is a nomadic program of training and practice for performance art that will take place, on an ad-hoc basis, over the upcoming two academic years (2022-2023 and 2023-2024).
+Performing Identity is a nomadic program of training and practice for performance art that will take place, on an ad-hoc basis, over the upcoming two academic years (2022-2023 and 2023-2024).

-Focused on the question of identity, this project proposes a series of workshops devoted to artistic practice, professional and theoretical meetings, visits to festivals, as well as the realization of performances in diverse public settings and venues.
+Focused on the question of identity, this project proposes a series of workshops devoted to artistic practice, professional and theoretical meetings, visits to festivals, as well as the realisation of performances in diverse public settings and venues.
 A living archive will be built up throughout the project.
 At a festival open to the public and professionals alike, students will present their works in a thoughtful and creative way.

 Bringing together four art schools – ENSAV La Cambre and ESA Le 75 in Brussels (BE), UAP in Poznan (PL), Burren College of Art in Ballyvaughan (IRL) – and three festivals – Verão Azul in Lagos (PT), New Performance Turku in Turku (FI) and (Pas si) Fragile! in Brussels (BE), this program is aimed at some fifteen students of higher arts education practising performance art.